innoobijr/adjointschool-24-cp/submission.md

 is, there are confluent rewriting systems where are critical pairs are not (strongly) joinable.
 (Strong) joinability is not a necessary condition for confluence of a rewriting system and can be used a a decision procedure for general (hyper-)graph rewriting systems.
+This result doesn’t not appear to apply to string diagram rewriting if we treat them as symmetric monoidial categories with some extra structure.
+In the category of symmetric monoidial categories with a Frobenius structure, confluence of rewriting systems based on the theory is decidable.

 [^1]: Example of theories include propositional logic, equality, linear
     arithmetic, bit vectors.
 These are examples of first-order (FOL)